Yujia Yankou: Opening

 Ming dynasty (1368 - 1644) statues of the triad of Sukhāvatī, a popular grouping of divinities that consists of Amituofo, Guanyin and Dashizhi, in Chongfu Temple^{[zh]} (崇福寺, Chóngfú Sì) in Shanxi, China.
 This triad is usually enshrined at the Rebirth Altar during "yin yankou" performances.

 After this, the participants then proceed to a third altar known alternatively as either the Rebirth Altar (往生壇, Wǎngshēng Tǎn) or the Pure Land Altar (淨土壇, Jìngtǔ Tǎn), which enshrines the triad of Sukhāvatī (西方三聖, Xīfāng Sānshèng), consisting of the Buddha Amituofo as well as the bodhisattvas Guanyin and Dashizhi (Mahāsthāmaprāpta).
 In performances of "yin yankou", placards bearing the name of names of the departed ones who are the direct recipient of the merit of the rite are written on yellow placards and placed on this altar.
 In performances of "yang yankou", there is no Rebirth Altar.
 Instead, there is a Lengthening-Life Altar where the names of living persons who should receive the merit of the rite are written on red placards and placed on the altar.

-Following this, the participants then returns to the primary Yujia Altar where several more eulogies are sung by the weina and prostrations are made towards the altar.
-At the end of the eulogies, the main celebrant(s) and several assistant monastics will ascend the Yujia Altar while the rest of the assembly chants homages to the Buddha Rocana continuously until the celebrant has finished ascending the altar.
+Following this, the participants then returns to the primary Yuqie Altar where several more eulogies are sung by the weina and prostrations are made towards the altar.
+At the end of the eulogies, the main celebrant(s) and several assistant monastics will ascend the Yuqie Altar while the rest of the assembly chants homages to the Buddha Rocana continuously until the celebrant has finished ascending the altar.
 After the celebrant has ascended to the raised-platform of the altar, the other monastics similarly move to their respective places at the altar, arranged to the left and right of the celebrant, facing outwards towards the Mianran Altar.
 The lay patron and other people will remain below the stage throughout the rite, forming the audience, and they may later be called upon to enter the performance of the ritual at different junctures.